utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 For the first time, the session will be conducted in English so that non-Japanese speakers can actively participate.
 We welcome those who are coming to UTokyo for the first time and will use ICT systems and tools hereafter, as well as those who have already used them in UTokyo.
 We look forward to your participation.

 In addition, students are also welcome to attend the session, although the explanations will be primarily geared toward faculty and staff (especially Part II).
-The session (other parts) will complement the guidance for new students provided by each faculty and graduate school.
+Contents of the session will complement the guidance for new students provided by each faculty and graduate school.

 ## Outline
 - **Date**: Friday, September 13, 2024
-- **Time**: 15:00-17:00 (Questions will also be accepted after the session.)
+- **Time**: 15:00-17:00 (Questions will also be accepted after the session)
-- **Place**: Online (Zoom meeting)
+- **Place**: Online (Zoom meeting; [Registration in advance](https://forms.office.com/Pages/ResponsePage.aspx?id=T6978HAr10eaAgh1yvlMhMG0cB0M1D9AlsFXGVVZ8GhUMkdURFZWTTNNQTNNVjlPV1VLOUUzV09FMiQlQCN0PWcu) required)

 Materials and recording of the session will be provided on this page.

 ## Contents (tentative)
-**The contents are tentative** and will be revised based on the responses to [pre-session questionnaire]().
+**The contents are tentative** and will be revised based on the responses to [pre-session questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=T6978HAr10eaAgh1yvlMhMG0cB0M1D9AlsFXGVVZ8GhUQ1hIR1BFNkhDVFU2REhSTkw2NTdRSjU2MiQlQCN0PWcu).

 Materials will be provided by the day of the meeting, and the recording will be uploaded later.